Raging Sharks: Plot

 In outer space, two alien spaceships collide, one of which releases a capsule that lands at the bottom of the Bermuda Triangle.
 Five years later, the underwater research facility, the Oshona, discovers the crystals, and the facility's manager Mike Olsen retrieves them.
-As Mike leaves for the mainland, divers Don and Jake attempt to make repairs outside of the facility.
-However, they are soon attacked by sharks.
+As Mike leaves for the mainland, divers Don and Jake attempt to make repairs outside of the facility, but they are soon attacked by sharks.
 One of the scientists and Mike's wife, Linda, attempt to rescue them, only to be chased by more sharks, which inadvertently cause the facility to lose power, cutting the facility's oxygen supply, which begins to decrease, and Linda, scientist Jonas, technicians Vera, Simona, and Carlo, and workers Harvey and Leo are trapped in the facility.

 Mike receives word of the incident, and boards the submarine USS Roosevelt, piloted by captain Riley.
 Meanwhile, a boat above the Oshona, the Paradiso, sends a diver down to inspect the damage, he's killed by the sharks during the dive.
 They then attempt to send two men down in a seaplane to retrieve the cables, one of the sharks rams the plane, causing one of the men to fall overboard, and be eaten by the shark.
 In the Oshona, Jonas discovers that the sharks' aggressive behavior is being caused by the crystals, which have been eaten by the sharks, creating a psychological effect on the sharks' minds.
 Harvey becomes increasingly paranoid.
 The sharks, in the meantime, kill several people at a nearby beach before sinking a nearby boat.